What is an Arm lift?

 Having an Arm lift involves taking a minimum of 2 weeks off from work.
 During this period you should elevate the arms and avoid movement of the arms.
 If you have an active job where you use your arms to lift or move things, you will need more time off from work.

-During the next two weeks, you will have a limited range of motion in your arms.
+During week 3 to week 4 you will have a limited range of motion in your arms.
 By the end of week 6 you should be able to resume normal activities.

 Postoperative recovery instructions

 - First 48 hours: Strict bed rest with arms elevated and avoid movement to arms.
 You should have someone stay with you during this initial postoperative period.

 - Day 3-14: Resting with arms elevated and avoid movements to arms.
 Compression garments on arms must be worn at all times.